streamr-dev/network/packages/client/README.md

 ### Subscribing to partitioned streams

 By default, the JS client subscribes to the first partition (partition `0`) in a stream.
+This behavior will change in the future so that it will subscribe to all partitions by default.

 The partition number can be explicitly given in the subscribe call:

 ```js
 const sub = await client.subscribe({